KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 }
 ```

-If you see order data in response, it means the order was successfully submitted to the network.
+If you see order data in the response, the order was successfully submitted to the network.

 Your swap is not yet started, however.